-In this article we’ll answer all of these questions and more as we review clinical studies on horny goat weed to give our take on whether it's likely to be effective for improving sex drive and sexual performance in both men and women.
+In this article we’ll answer all of these questions and more, as we analyze research studies on horny goat weed to give our take on whether or not it's likely to be effective for improving sex drive and sexual performance in both men and women.

 Is Horny Goat Weed Proven to Work?